-KEI proposes to install three two-inch diameter monitoring wells, designated as MW1 through MW3 on the attached Figure 1, by the use of hollow-stem auger equipment.
+1. Geo-Logic proposes to install two two-inch diameter monitoring wells, designated as MW1 and MW2 on the Site Plan, by the use of hollow-stem auger equipment.
 Permits will be obtained from the Alameda County Public Works Agency - Water Resources Section prior to beginning work.

 The wells will be drilled 10 feet into the saturated zone of the first encountered ground water.
-If a clay aquitard of at least 5 feet in thickness is encountered below the water table, drilling will be halted and the well will be constructed so as to terminate within the aquitard.

-Ground water is anticipated at approximately 12 to 14 feet below grade, based on the ground water levels found during the recent geoprobe investigation.
+Ground water is anticipated at approximately 12 feet below grade, based on the ground water levels encountered during the recent tank removals.

 2. Soil samples will be collected at a maximum spacing of 5 foot intervals, at significant changes in lithology, at obvious areas of contamination, and at/or within the soil/ground water interface, beginning at a depth of about 4 to 5 feet below grade.
 Sample intervals will be chosen so that an accurate profile of the subsurface soil conditions can be determined.
 Sampling for laboratory analyses and lithologic logging purposes will continue until the first water table is encountered.
-A photo-ionization detector will be used to field screen soil samples.
+A photoionization detector will be used to field screen soil samples.
 Additional sampling for lithologic logging purposes only will continue below the water table to the total depth drilled.

-Classification of soil will be done by a registered geologist using the Unified Soils Classification System (USCS) by a Samples will be collected in a California-modified split-spoon sampler lined with two-inch diameter brass liners.
-The sampler will be advanced ahead of the drilling augers at designated depths by dropping a 140 pound hammer 30 inches.
+Classification of soil will be done by a registered geologist using the Unified Soils Classification System (USCS).
+Samples will be collected in a California-modified split-spoon sampler lined with two-inch diameter brass liners.
+The sampler will be advanced ahead of the drilling augers at designated depths by dropping a 140-lb. hammer 30 inches.
 Blow counts will be recorded.
 Samples will be removed from the sampler and retained in the brass liners.
 The liners will then be sealed with Teflon-lined plastic caps and placed in individually sealed plastic bags.
 They will then be labeled and stored in a cooler, on crushed ice or "blue ice," for delivery to a state-certified laboratory.
 Properly executed Chain of Custody documentation will accompany all soil samples.

-During drilling operations, all soil materials will be stored on-site in properly labeled, DOT-approved 55-gallon drums, or else covered by visqueen.
-4. Finalized Boring Logs will be prepared from the field logs and submitted to the Alameda County Department of Environmental Health (ACDEH), and the Regional Water Quality Control Board (RWQCB), San Francisco Bay Region.
+- 3. During drilling operations, all soil materials, displaced groundwater, and rinsate will be stored on-site in properly labeled, DOT-approved 55-gallon drums (water), or else covered by visqueen (soil). - 4.
+Finalized Boring Logs will be prepared from the field logs and submitted to the Alameda County Department of Environmental Health (ACDEH).